tedronoh-14/syriatel-churn-prediction/README.md

-# syriatel-churn-prediction
+# SyriaTel Customer Churn Prediction
-Predict customer churn for SyriaTel using classification models to guide targeted retention strategies.
+This repository contains a data science project to build and evaluate machine learning models that predict which SyriaTel customers are likely to churn, enabling targeted retention efforts.